 There is much debate about carbohydrates in our diets, including fructose.
-But what actually happens when people eat a lot of fructose, but in the form of fruit?
+But what actually happens when people eat a lot of fructose in the form of fruit?